-Questions - All

-5. Should livestock working dogs be exempt as a class from mandatory dog desexing?
-Yes No Unsure

-Please provide reasons for your preference:
+Questions - All 5.
+Should livestock working dogs be exempt as a class from mandatory dog desexing? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your preference: They can apply for an exemption like everyone else to make it fair and consistent.
+Will also prevent unscrupulous back yard breeding by farmers.
 6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
+The same as everyone else.
+If it is set at 12 months, it will allow time to determine if the dog is suitable to be bred from and makes a good working dog.
 7. How could this be enforced?
+Local Government